TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 1 - Overview/2.1.3-roll-up-vs-aggregation/_index.md

 ![2 Step rollup method](2.1.3-fig-7.png)

 [^1]: In reality, the CPU frequency varies on a per core basis.
 It also varies over time.
-For ease of accounting, we assume it’s static for entire box.
+For ease of accounting, we assume it's static for entire box.